Normal Baby Feeding Patterns

 Bottom Line

-Don’t worry if it takes time to learn your baby’s specific patterns.
+Don’t worry if it takes a few weeks to learn your baby’s specific rhythms and preferences.
 Every parent goes through this learning process.
-Observing your baby’s sucking patterns gets easier with practice.
-Soon you’ll know exactly what’s normal for your little one.
+Observing how your baby feeds gets easier with practice.
+Soon you’ll instinctively know exactly what’s normal for your little one and those early worries will fade into the background as confidence takes their place.

 – Ali